A Workforce in Transition Prepares to Meet a Host of Challenges

 Global Chief Commercial Officer, Human Capital Capabilities

 It’s more than employee expectations that are putting pressure on HR leaders.
-New regulatory actions around pay transparency, for example, will soon force a transformation at many firms concerning how pay is determined and communicated.
+New regulatory actions around pay and benefit transparency, for example, will soon force a transformation at many firms concerning how pay is determined and communicated.

 Additional workforce-related emerging risks that businesses are facing today include: